Not only drunk, but drugged at the wheel! Experts: The hardware is expensive, it does not solve the problem with AquilaScan

 In the face of the alarming increase in users, sources from the Traffic Police inform that there are currently two AquilaScan devices available to the Traffic Police.
 This is also the reason why it has not been widely used by the police.

-"There are two devices and I cannot use them in the field, therefore they are located near the premises of the Traffic Police.
-When the drivers have indications that they have consumed narcotics, they are escorted, they are tested and based on the results, the procedures follow". the same source told Signal.
+" There are two devices and I cannot use them in the field, so they are located near the Traffic Police premises.
+When drivers have indications that they have consumed narcotics, they are accompanied, a test is performed and based on the results, procedures are continued," the same source told Sinjalizo.

 Through verifications on various sites about this device, it turns out that its purchase price is $2995.
 This apparatus, according to the manufacturer's explanation, works by using a sample of oral fluid that is taken using a sponge through which the sample is taken from the inside of the subject's mouth.
 After the sample is taken, it is placed in the test cassettes and then put into the analysis unit, where it is scanned for 7 different types of drugs.
 The analysis shows the last use of the drug and also shows the invalid tests on the screen.